 I’ve had to conjure up some hope, so I sat down, made a list, and...

 Here are five ways I plan on doing just that.

-I was paralysed by the fear of what HD would do to me.
-Now, I realise this fear put me right where HD wanted me: feeling weak and vulnerable.
+I was paralyzed by the fear of what Huntington’s disease would do to me.
+Now, I realize this fear put me right where HD wanted me: feeling weak and vulnerable.
 That crossed the line.

 Ready, willing, fearful, and able, I can serve as my own best advocate.
 Fear and the ability to collect information are not mutually exclusive.

 I instinctively knew the results.
-I’ve never won a lottery, a raffle, a prize.
+I’ve never won a lottery, a raffle, or a prize.
 My luck is notoriously bad.
 Why shouldn’t my genes be?
-I picked up the phone and bitterly spat the word “hello” into the receiver.
+I picked up the phone and bitterly spat “Hello,” into the receiver.

-“Ms Foster,” a sombre voice answered.
+“Ms. Foster,” a somber voice answered.
 “The results aren’t as we’d hoped.”